Academic Standing

 5. When a student at the graduate level is unable to pass an oral or written exam (such as the Comprehensive Examination or Qualifying Examination) required for the degree after the maximum of two attempts.
 Some programs may have more stringent requirements.

-6. When a student at the graduate level fails to make satisfactory progress toward the degree, as defined by University regulations and the regulations of the graduate program in which the student is enrolled.
+6. When a student at the graduate level fails to make satisfactory progress toward the degree, as defined by UTSA regulations and the regulations of the graduate program in which the student is enrolled.

 Graduate Reinstatement

-A graduate student who has been dismissed academically may petition for reinstatement after one semester (fall, spring, or summer) has elapsed from the date of dismissal.
+A graduate student who has been dismissed academically may petition for reinstatement after one semester (Fall, Spring, or Summer) has elapsed from the date of dismissal.
 Under exceptional circumstances, a petition may be considered earlier.
 Students are required to complete a reinstatement packet along with a letter containing all explanations, recommendations, or doctors’ statements in support of the student’s request for reinstatement and submit them to the Dean of the Graduate School on or before June 15 for Fall Semesters, October 15 for Spring Semesters, or March 15 for Summer Semesters.
 Students will be limited to three requests for reinstatement during their academic career at UTSA.

 The Graduate School prepares the petition for reinstatement and submits it to the department’s Graduate Program Committee.
 The Graduate Program Committee will review the petitioner’s letter and academic record and make a recommendation concerning reinstatement to the Dean of the Graduate School.
 If the Petition for Reinstatement is disapproved, the student may not file another petition until the following semester.
 A student who has been dismissed may not graduate without first being reinstated.